Modelling clumpy PDRs in 3D - Understanding the Orion Bar stratification: Introduction

-Many different PDR models have been developed aiming to relate the observed line and continuum emission to the physical parameters of the emitting region and to understand the physical processes taking place in PDRs.
+Many different PDR models have been developed aiming to relate the observed line and continuum emission to the physical parameters of the emitting region and to understand the physical processes taking place in PDRs \citep[e.g.][]{Tielens_1985, Sternberg_1989, Koester_1994}.
 The models focus on different key aspects and exploit different geometries.
-An overview, emphasizing advantages and disadvantages of the different PDR models, can be found in the comparison study by \citet{Roellig_2007}.
+An overview, emphasizing advantages and disadvantages of the different PDR models, can be found in the comparison study by \citet{Roellig_2007}. {\changedTwo Since then most of the codes have been significantly improved \citep[see e.g.][]{Roellig_2013,LeBourlot_2012,Ferland_2013}.
+A major new step was provided by the extension to fully three-dimensional configurations, which allows for the modelling of PDRs with arbitrary geometries, by \citet{Bisbas_2012}.}

 In the molecular clouds the FUV field is attenuated, mainly due to absorption by dust grains.
-The decreasing FUV field strength causes a layered structure of different chemical transitions, referred to as \emph{chemical stratification}, which can be observed in some PDRs, for example in the Orion Bar PDR \citep{Tielens_1993, Werf_1996, Simon_1997, Wiel_2009}.
+The decreasing FUV field strength causes a layered structure of different chemical transitions, referred to as \emph{chemical stratification}.
+Chemical stratification can be observed in many different PDRs and within different scenarios, for instance in the H{\sc ii} region and molecular cloud M17 \citep[][]{Stutzki_1988, Pellegrini_2007, Perez_2012}, the Horsehead Nebula \citep{Pety_2007}, planetary nebulae \citep[for example NGC~7027, see][]{Graham_1993} or within protoplanetary disks \citep[see for instance][]{Kamp_2010}.
+Furthermore, it is observed in the Orion Bar PDR as discussed in Sect.~\ref{Sect:OriBar}.

-In other PDRs, we find a spatial coexistence of different PDR tracers, that can be explained by a clumpy or filamentary cloud structure \citep{Stutzki_1988, Stutzki_1990, Howe_1991}.
+In other PDRs we find a spatial coexistence of different PDR tracers that can be explained by a clumpy or filamentary cloud structure \citep{Stutzki_1988, Stutzki_1990, Howe_1991}.
 Actually, most observations of molecular clouds show filamentary, turbulent structures and substructures on all scales observed so far.
-Such clouds, like many other natural structures, can be described by fractal scaling laws.
-Fractal structures contain surfaces everywhere throughout the cloud, implying that a large fraction of the molecular material is located close to a surface and is hence exposed to the interstellar radiation field - i.e. forms PDRs \citep{Ossenkopf_2007}.
-The fractal properties can be mimicked by an \emph{ensemble} of clumps with an appropriate mass spectrum \citep{Stutzki_1998}. \citet{Cubick_2008} have shown that an ensemble of such clumps, immersed in a thin inter-clump medium, can be used to simulate the large scale fine structure emission from the Milky Way.
-Real PDRs will therefore always consist of a mixture of stratified surfaces with a fractal or clumpy molecular cloud structure.
+Such clouds can be described by fractal scaling laws.
+Fractal structures contain surfaces everywhere throughout the cloud, hence, a large fraction of the molecular material is located close to a surface.
+Combined with a low volume filling factor (VFF) of the dense condensations this implies that surfaces inside the clouds are exposed to the interstellar radiation field - i.e.~form PDRs \citep{Burton_1990, Ossenkopf_2007}.